solo-io/gloo/docs/content/gloo_routing/validation/_index.md

 ## How Gloo Validates Configuration

+Gloo's configuration takes the form of **Virtual Services** written by users.
+Users may also  write {{< protobuf name="gateway.solo.io.Gateway" display="Gateway resources">}} (to configure [listeners](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners)
+and {{< protobuf name="gateway.solo.io.RouteTable" display="RouteTables">}} (to decentralize routing configurations from Virtual Services).

+Whenever Gloo configuration objects are updated, Gloo validates and processes the new configuration.

-Validation in Gloo is comprised of a two step process:
+Validation in Gloo is comprised of a four step process:

 1. First, resources are admitted (or rejected) via a [Kubernetes Validating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 Configuration options for the webhook live in the `settings.gloo.solo.io` custom resource.